More than 4500 species of roaches with fantastic adaptability features spread all over the globe that helps them survive in even extreme conditions.

 The black to brown exoskeleton of the crickets resembles the exoskeleton of the cockroaches.

-The crickets’ fast nature prevents us from examining the bug thoroughly and confuse it for a cockroach.
+The crickets’ fast nature prevents us from examining the bug thoroughly and confusing it for a cockroach.

 Crickets tend to stay outdoors rather than indoors.

-The crickets can be distinguished from the roaches from their long hind legs that provide them the ability to hop around.
+The crickets can be distinguished from the roaches by their long hind legs that provide them the ability to hop around.

-The ground beetles are often confused with the roaches due to their similarity in appearance.
+Ground beetles are often confused with roaches due to their similarity in appearance.

-They have a deep red or brownish exoskeleton with a close resemblance to the roaches’ exoskeleton.
+They have a deep red or brownish exoskeleton closely resembling the roaches’ exoskeleton.

 The wide wing also resembles the wings of the roaches.

 These features of the ground beetles make it relatively difficult to differentiate them from the roaches.